 Population Growth of Wales

-Considering the population of Wales in the last seven years, the percentage of growth is slow but consistent.
+Considering the population of Wales in the last eleven years, the percentage of growth is slow but consistent.
 The percentage growth ranges from 0.32% to 0.96% adding around 10,000 to 30,000 people to the population every year.

 Demographics of Wales